-Download ACSC Protect: Drive-by Downloads (PDF), December 2012
+Download ACSC Protect: Drive-by Downloads (PDF), January 2019

-- Cyber adversaries are increasingly using drive-by download techniques to deliver malicious software that compromises agency networks.
-This document explains how drive-by downloads operate and how the risk of compromise from these techniques can be mitigated.
-It is intended to assist IT Security Advisors in protecting their networks.
+Adversaries are increasingly using drive-by download techniques to deliver malicious software that compromises computers.
+This document explains how drive-by downloads operate and how compromise from these techniques can be mitigated.

 What happens in a drive-by download?

-- The Australian Government Information Security Manual (ISM) assists in the protection of official government information that is processed, stored or communicated by Australian government systems.
+The Australian Government Information Security Manual (ISM) assists in the protection of information that is processed, stored or communicated by organisations' systems.

-- DSD’s Strategies to Mitigate Targeted Cyber Intrusions and other DSD products complement the advice in the ISM.
+The Strategies to Mitigate Cyber Security Incidents complement the advice in the ISM.